SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 that has side effects or is computationally expensive, because it lets you control when that code is evaluated.

-.. it's rare that you write function that use autoclosures
+..
+TODO It's rare that you write function that use autoclosures

-.. most common place you see autoclosure is when calling assert()
+..
+TODO Most common place you see autoclosure is when calling assert()

-.. autoclosure is a syntactic convenience that lets you omit the { }
+..
+TODO Autoclosure is a syntactic convenience that lets you omit the { }

 The code below shows how a closure delays evaluation.